mauris/concrete/readme.md

 ##License

-Concrete is released open source under the BSD 3-Clause License.
-See the `license` file in repository for details.
+Concrete is released open source under the *BSD 3-Clause License*.
+See the `LICENSE` file in repository for details.